ASemihKarakas99/BLG521E_AI_PROJECT/README.md

   - FlappyBird
   - Various Atari Games

+- DQN Archirecture will be adjsuted so that it aligns with paper implementation.

 - Tests, Results, and plotting will be added.

 - Optional: Implementing DDQN style enhanced architectures will be implemented.